syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 ---
-title: Working with shapes in PowerPoint Presentation
+title: Working with shapes in PowerPoint Presentation | Syncfusion |
-description: Working with shapes in PowerPoint Presentation
+description: Code examples to create, edit and format PowerPoint shapes in .NET, C#, web, ASP.NET, UWP, MVC, Xamarin and .NET Core
 platform: file-formats
 control: Presentation
 documentation: UG
 ---
-# Working with Shapes
+# Working with PowerPoint Shapes

 ## Adding shapes to a slide